Xilinx/vck190-base-trd/docs/source/arch/arch-xvdpu.rst

 VVAS provides a simplified interface to developers, exposing certain API to program the accleration kernel without having to worry about handeling buffer allocations.

-**ivas_xabrscaler** is a plug-in that takes one input frame and can produce several outputs frames having different resolutions and color formats.
-The ivas_xabrscaler is a GStreamer plug- in developed to accelerate the resize and color space conversion functionality.
+**vvas_xabrscaler** is a plug-in that takes one input frame and can produce several outputs frames having different resolutions and color formats.
+The vvas_xabrscaler is a GStreamer plug- in developed to accelerate the resize and color space conversion functionality.

 This plug-in supports: